SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Methodology

 The training convergence of query-based detectors can be slow due to their sparse design.
 To address this challenge, various solutions have been proposed in recent works such as~\citep{zhu2020deformable,meng2021conditional,liu2022dabdetr,li2022dn,ouyangzhang2022nms,zhang2022expected}.
 One of these solutions involves generating high-quality proposal boxes for the query-based detector, which allows for more precise pooling of text instance features.

 In the conference version, we randomly initialize proposal boxes $bbox_0$.
 In this study, we develop a Box Selection Schedule (BSS) to generate high-quality proposal boxes.
 The BSS consists of three convolution layers implementing classification and regression in two subtasks.
 First, we present a series of anchor boxes in the features map following the previous works~\citep{ren2015faster,he2017mask}.
 Then we adopt the $P_3$ to $P_6$ features, output from the Feature Pyramid Network (FPN)~\citep{lin2017feature}, to generate the proposal boxes. $P_l$ represents the $2^{(l-1)}$ downsampling level relative to the original image.
-In order to reduce computational overhead, the top K proposal boxes, which have been filtered using non-maximal suppression (NMS) to eliminate duplicates, are then utilized as the initial $bbox_0$ for the first stage of the query-based detector.
+To ensure the quality of the proposal boxes, every feature within the multi-scale feature maps generated by the Feature Pyramid Network (FPN) is utilized to produce a classification score and a corresponding proposal box.
+This step aims at achieving a high recall rate, ensuring that most of the text instances of interest are captured, even if it means generating a large number of low-quality proposals.
+Then, we employ a series of criteria to select the high-quality proposal boxes: 1) Non-Maximum Suppression (NMS): To eliminate redundant overlapping boxes, we apply NMS with an Intersection over Union (IoU) threshold.
+This ensures that for any given text instance, there is only one representative proposal box, thus reducing false positives and improving the overall quality of the selected boxes.
+2) Top-K Selection: After applying NMS, we select the top K proposal boxes according to their classification scores, ensuring that the highest quality proposals are chosen for further processing.
+The top K proposal boxes are then utilized as the initial $bbox_0$ for the first stage of the query-based detector.

+We utilize two types of loss to train the BSS, including classification and regression loss.
+The classification ${L}_{{cls}}$ loss is calculated using binary logistic loss, distinguishing between text and non-text regions.
+The regression loss $L_{{reg}}$ is the smooth $L_1$ loss~\citep{ren2015faster}.
+The loss function is defined as:

+where $N_{cls}$ is the number of anchor boxes in a mini-batch and $N_{reg}$ is the number of positive anchor boxes in this batch.
+An anchor box is classified as positive if its Intersection-over-Union (IoU) with any ground truth box exceeds 0.7, and as negative if the IoU is below 0.3. $p_i$ stands for the predicted probability of anchor $i$ being text and $p_i^\star$ is the associated ground-truth label. $r_i$ represents the predicted bounding box for anchor $i$, and $r_i^\star$ is the corresponding ground-truth bounding box.

 The Box Selection Schedule enhances the feature learning in the backbone and generates high-quality proposal boxes for the query-based detector.
 By employing BSS, we can utilize three refinement stages for the detector while achieving better performance than the conference version which requires six stages, thereby simplifying the detector and reducing the number of parameters.